Frequently Asked Questions

 If you both have at least 9 hours for fall semester put the Health Plan in the wife's name and have the husband and child as dependents under option of “Married Student with Dependent(s).”
 This will give the wife maternity benefits, with no deductable, because she is signed up as the student.
 The husband must then go through his myBYU and waive the Student Health Plan by entering DMBA-SHP as the insurance company, his wife's Student Health Plan ID as the policy number, phone number 1(800)777-3622, and wife's name as the policy holder.

 Yes.
-If you have 9 hours and you do not provide proof of private insurance you will be put on the Health Plan.
+During Fall or your first semester at BYU, if you have 9 hours and you do not provide proof of private insurance you will be put on the Health Plan.
 When you go home during Spring and Summer terms you will need to notify us if you no longer want the Health Plan.
 Go to myBYU, access “My Financial Center” and at the top of the page select “My Accounts”.
 Next select “Health Coverage” and then select “Request Waiver” for the term you want to waive.
 Click on “Update Waiver Request” and fill in your private insurance information and click on “Submit Waiver Request”.
 The Health Plan Office will review your waiver request and send you a communication back through myBYU.
 Once your request is granted the charge will be removed from your financial account.
 This may take up to 48 hours.
+After Open Enrollment or your first semester at BYU, you will need to lose your private coverage to enroll in the Health Plan.

 If you enroll any dependents on the Health Plan they must maintain coverage through the academic year.
-The only way we can remove them from the Health Plan is if they can show proof of private insurance.
+The only way we can remove them from the Health Plan is if they can show proof of new coverage.

 The Health Plan office will send you a communication through myBYU about 1 month into the semester/term letting you know you are enrolled.
 DMBA will also send you a card with your DMBA ID#.
 If you do not get one after about six weeks into the semester/term call 1 800 777-3622 press 0 after the continue in English prompt and ask for the Student Health Plan enrollment team.
 The card will be mailed to the address on your myBYU personal infomation screen, therefore you should keep it current.